CryptoSoc/cryptosoc.github.io/_tutorials/intro-to-github.md

 git clone https://github.com/YOUR-USERNAME/hello-world.git
 ```

-`git clone` simply downloads the files to your machine using git.
+`git clone` simply downloads the files to your machine using Git.
 Now change into the newly created `hello-world` directory.
 Inside you should see a file called `README.md`.
 Open this file.
 You can add your own username to the bottom of the list.
 Once you've done that, go through the process of committing and pushing your changes:

 ```bash
 git add README.md